Privacy Notice – Oak Dry Lining Ltd

 The section below lists all the ways that we may process your personal data, and which of the lawful bases we rely on to do so.

 Unless we have your explicit consent to do so, we will not process special categories of personal data revealing any of the following information about you: racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, genetic data, biometric data, data concerning health, sex life or sexual orientation.

 5. Information we collect and how we collect it

 We may collect personal data from you in the following ways:

-– when you contact us in person, over the telephone, by email or by post
+– when you contact us in person, over the telephone, by email, by post or social media;

 We may collect your personal data from third parties we work with including: